 Also a quote, from one of Mari’s favourite books on work culture, “Let My People Go Surfing” by Yvon Chouinard: “A master in the art of living draws no sharp distinction between his work and his play; his labor and his leisure; his mind and his body; his education and his recreation.
 He hardly knows which is which.
 He simply pursues his vision of excellence through whatever he is doing, and leaves others to determine whether he is working or playing.
 To himself, he always appears to be doing both.”

-So the month of January for us, is practicing the great art of the work and play fusion:)Staring at the sunsets like old grannies in Florida and reflecting back on all the memories we had together at 2018
+So the month of January for us, is practicing the great art of the work and play fusion:)Staring at the sunsets like old grannies and reflecting back on all the memories we had together at 2018

 So what was so special about 2018?